Civil Rights: JFK, MLK and Nixon

 Feeling the pressure, Davis decided to put off the wedding, scheduled for October, until after the general election on 8 November.
 It was a terrible dilemma.
 As Sammy later wrote in Why Me , “What could I say to May?
 ‘We’re postponing our marriage because it’s so repulsive to some people that they won’t want to vote for Kennedy’.”

-The wedding went ahead 5 days after the election.
+The wedding went ahead five days after the election.
 Sammy’s reward for his loyalty to the Kennedys was to be disinvited from the President’s inaugural celebration gala the following January – a star-studded spectacle co-ordinated by Sinatra.
-He found out about his exclusion three days before the event.
+Occasionally portrayed by modern critics as reflective of Kennedy’s own supposed racism, the decision was far more likely an example of Kennedy’s capacity for realpolitik, given the political power of southern Democrats of the era.
+Sammy found out about his exclusion three days before the event.
 His absence was conspicuous, and he was devastated.

 Civil rights activities